leongjwm/yolov3/README.md

 You now have the necessary packages needed to use the repository.

 ## Detecting Vessels and Kayaks in an Image or Video
-**Before using the repository, ensure that you have activated your virtual environment and also changed directories to the path where the `yolov3` repository is stored in your machine.
-The image or video that you want processed needs to be in the same directory as the `yolov3` repository.**
+**Before using the repository, ensure that you have activated your virtual environment and also changed directories to the path where the `yolov3` repository is stored in your machine.**

+**You have the choice of either processing an image or video.
+If using an image, make a spare copy of it beforehand, as the unprocessed image will be overwritten by the processed one.**

 File extensions supported: `*.jpg`, `*.png` for images, `*.avi` for videos.